 Lansing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lansing in 2022 was $22,009, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $88,036 for a family of four.
+The per capita income in Lansing in 2022 was $25,458, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $101,832 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.

 The people who call Lansing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lansing residents report their race to be White.
-Important ancestries of people in Lansing include Scottish, German, English, French, and Irish.
+Important ancestries of people in Lansing include Scottish, German, Irish, Italian, and French.

 The most common language spoken in Lansing is English.
 Other important languages spoken here include Spanish and Italian.